alexthecat123/LisaSourceCompilation/README.md

 # Potential Additions/Improvements
 Although I'd love to mess with some of these myself, I think I'll probably leave them to other people for the time being.
 I've spent enough time with LOS lately, and I need to work on some other things right now!
-- Large Disk Support - Done!
+## Completed
-- New Implementation of PACKSEG - VERY HIGH PRIORITY!!!!
+- New Implementation of PACKSEG
+- Large Disk Support
+## Things Left to Do
 - Y1.995K Patch - Allow dates later than 1995.
 - MacWorks Screen Mod Compatibility - Allow LOS to work with the "square pixels" screen modification.
 - XLerator Support - Start by getting LOS to boot with the 16MHz XLerator installed, then get LOS to actually turn the XLerator on!